Year of Call:

 - GP treatment

-• Physiotherapy treatment (see also Law in Sport, below)
+- Physiotherapy treatment (see also Sports Law, below)

 Tom does a good balance of claimant and defendant work.
 His clients include patients, their families, NHS hospital trusts, individual doctors, and other clinicians.

-He also appears at inquests, representing both families and NHS trusts.
+He also appears at medical inquests, representing both families and NHS trusts.

 - Muller v King’s College Hospital NHS Foundation Trust ( EWHC 128 (QB)): unusual ‘non-Bolam’ trial on liability and quantum involving a delayed diagnosis of cancer.